Becoming a Barber

-To be eligible for the Registered Barber examination an Apprentice must work for one year and accumulate 1500 hours of experience under the supervision of a current Registered (Master) Barber in a Registered Barbershop.
-Per MN statute 154.14 registrations must be posted.
+To be eligible for the Registered Barber examination an Apprentice must work for one year and accumulate a minimum of 1500 hours of experience under the direct supervision of a current Registered (Master) Barber in a Registered Barbershop.
+Per MN statute § 154.14 registrations must be posted.
 Apprentice barbers are required to inform the Board of their employment and hours accumulated by submitting a Form 1 to report employment and Form 2 to report hours.

-Applicant must have a high school diploma or GED, be a Minnesota registered barber for the prior three years, complete instructor training from a Board approved instructor training program or complete specific courses at an accredited college or university, and pass the Board instructor examination.
+Applicant must have a high school diploma or GED, be a Minnesota registered (master) barber for the past three yeas, complete instructor training from a Board approved instructor training program or complete specific courses at an accredited college or university, and pass the Board instructor examination.
 Barber instructors may teach in a registered/licensed Barber School ONLY.
 Minnesota does not permit student training in barbershops.

 If you are moving from Minnesota to another state you should contact the state you are moving to for their requirements.
-The Board will send verification to the state upon request.
-Requests for letters of verification have to be submitted on board supplied form, with appropriate fee.
+The Board will send verification to the state upon request and payment of the verification request fee.
 The letter of verification will be sent directly to the state barber board you request on your form.
 License Verification

 Currently Minnesota has reciprocity agreements with North Dakota, South Dakota, Arizona, and Kansas.